Hi, I’m Rachel Loong

 My ancestry and family name, Loong 龍, carries deep meaning for me.
 In Chinese, 龍 means dragon, a symbol strength, wisdom, and resilience.

-As a 2nd gen Hong Kong Canadian settler and East Asian POC, my family tree has been shaped by historical oppression.
-I believe the human spirit can overcome, because of what I’ve witnessed and experienced.
+As a 2nd gen Hong Kong Canadian settler and East Asian POC, my family has been shaped by historical oppression and the struggle to make ends meet.
+I believe in the resilience of the human spirit because of what I’ve witnessed and experienced firsthand.

-My passion for mental health began at a young age.
-I grew up surrounded by harsh realities of scarcity and deeply unsafe circumstances.
-I often took refuge in my local library reading books, trying to make sense of abuse long before I had the words for it.
-Each book helped me find some answers, but knowledge alone couldn’t heal the silent war within me.
+My passion for mental health began early.
+Growing up in harsh realities, I often took refuge in my local library reading books to make sense of abuse long before I had the words for it.
+Each book brought some answers, but knowledge alone couldn’t address the silent war I was carrying.

-It wasn’t until I accessed support that I began to feel a sense of freedom and start to see new possibilities.
-This is why I do this work today and remain passionate about holding a space of hope and liberation for courageous people in their season of healing.
+When I accessed support, I began to experience freedom and see new possibilities.
+This is why I do this work today and remain passionate about cultivating a space of hope and liberation for those in their season of healing.

-Prior to becoming a therapist, I danced pre-professionally and worked in the business world for over a decade in recruitment and travel consultancy.
-I carry a deep understanding of perfectionism and burnout recovery from my experience in demanding work environments.
+Before becoming a therapist, I spent over a decade in the business world and danced pre-professionally.
+This gave me a deep understanding of perfectionism and burnout recovery, especially from my time in demanding work environments.

-Inclusivity is important to me.
-I love meeting people from all walks of life and learning about cultures outside my own.
-I believe in being human first and listening from a place of compassion, curiosity, and an appreciation for where you come from.
+Inclusivity is a core value for me.
+I cherish the opportunity to connect with people from all walks of life and learn respectfully from cultures outside my own.
+I believe in being human first—listening with compassion, curiosity, and respect for where you come from.

-In my free time, I write, dance, and go on nature walks with my fiancé.
+In my free time, I dance, write, and unplug in nature with my fiancé.
 I’m supported by a small but mighty circle.
-As an INFP creative soul, my reset button involves movement, storytelling, and art.
-I love to relax on the couch and listen to soul music.
+As a creative soul, my reset button involves movement, storytelling, and art.
+I love to relax on the couch and listen to music.
 My mission is to live fully with an open heart and sense of humour.

 My therapeutic approach

-Unveiling – Together, we’ll explore the deeper aspects of lifelong challenges to build a foundation of clarity, understanding, and self reflection.
+Unveiling – Together, we’ll gently uncover the deeper layers of your experiences, creating a foundation of clarity, understanding, and self reflection.

-Presence – My greatest hope is for you to feel truly seen, heard, and valued.
-I meet with you as a fellow human, offering a soft place to land where we can discover what’s truly meaningful for your healing journey.
+Presence – My greatest hope is for you to feel truly seen, heard, and accepted.
+I’m here with you, as a fellow human, offering a space to explore what’s truly meaningful on your healing journey.

 Triphasic Model of Trauma Recovery